European ministers to raise concerns over Boeing tax breaks

-Boeing has received $8.7 billion in tax breaks from the state of Washington for production of its latest jet, the 777x, and European rival Airbus on the eve of the Berlin Airshow ILA described the tax breaks as "unacceptable".
+Boeing has received $8.7 billion (5.1 billion pounds) in tax breaks from the state of Washington for production of its latest jet, the 777x, and European rival Airbus on the eve of the Berlin Airshow ILA described the tax breaks as "unacceptable".

 The so-called "Airbus ministers", who regularly meet at Europe's three airshows in Paris, Farnborough and Berlin to discuss the civil planemaking business of Airbus, said they would support the Commission in making additional representations about the subsidies and would raise written concerns.